-This might come as a surprise, particularly since it's not uncommon to see coverings on kiddie pools overnight.
-Alas, "using a tarp cover does not increase the length of time water should be allowed to sit in a kiddie pool," says.
-Dr. Casares.
-And if you've heard parents talk about using chlorine tablets or bleach solutions as a way to keep kiddie pool water clean, the CDC says this isn't a "practical" way to kill germs in small pools, because "the chlorine dose cannot be easily determined or safely monitored to ensure that the right amount of chlorine continuously stays in the water."
+Additionally, if you've heard parents talk about using chlorine tablets or bleach solutions as a way to keep kiddie pool water clean, the CDC says this isn't a "practical" way to kill germs in small pools because "the chlorine dose cannot be easily determined or safely monitored to ensure that the right amount of chlorine continuously stays in the water."

-"Medium and larger-sized inflatable and plastic pools that cannot be emptied daily should have filters and appropriate disinfection systems that meet the same codes and requirements as full-sized swimming pools," the CDC guidelines continue.
+If you want to avoid the daily kiddie pool dump and refill routine, it might be worth the investment to purchase a larger pool with a filter instead.
+The CDC guidelines indicate that "medium and larger-sized inflatable and plastic pools that cannot be emptied daily should have filters and appropriate disinfection systems that meet the same codes and requirements as full-sized swimming pools.”
+So, more effort maybe, but less wasting of water.

-Kiddie pools might seem lot more high maintenance than they used to, but they're no doubt a lot cleaner, too, and that means kids are healthier.
-Just remember, no amount of fun in the sun is worth a "recreational water illness" (gross).
+Kiddie pools might seem a lot more high maintenance than they used to be, but they're no doubt a lot cleaner, too — which also means your kids are healthier.
+Just remember, no amount of fun in the sun is worth a "recreational water illness" (gross) and the up-all-night pukefest that such an ailment is inclined to bring.

 Whitney Casares, M.D., M.P.H., author of The New Baby Blueprint: Caring for You and Your Little One and founder of www.modernmommydoc.com